codeInk-Github/assembly_language/README.md

 # Assembly_language

-**I want to record the experienments that I did in the Assembly Language learning in this repository .**
+**I want to record the experiments that I did in the Assembly Language learning in this repository .**

 ## some explainations